softcover/tralics/README.md

     $ sudo cp tralics /usr/local/bin

-To get `make` to execute, you may have to edit the Makefile and edit the `CXX` variable.
+To get `make` to execute, you may have to edit the Makefile and customize the `CXX` variable.
 For example, on OS X Mavericks I had to set

     CXX=g++ -stdlib=libstdc++